 In 1955, through the kindness of Elizabeth Baird Irwin of Portland, Oregon, correspondence was established with Grace Long Craig of Dayton, Ohio.

 Mrs. Craig forwarded material on early New Jersey and Ohio Bairds she had secured from her cousin, James Baird, of 416 Walnut Street, Greenville, Ohio.
 Mr. Baird did not designate the source of his information.
-Later research identifies much of it as from Baird and Beard Families, A genealogical, biographical and historical collection of data, Fermine Baird Catchings, Nashville, Tennessee, 1918.
-This book was consulted by Henrietta Brady Brown in the library of the Monmouth County Historical Society, Freehold, New Jersey, in the fall of 1959; and photographs of pages concerning the Bairds from whom the Ohio Bairds descend are in the possession (1960) of her, and of Bil Baird and Emerson Venable.
+Later research identifies much of it as from Baird and Beard Families.
+A genealogical, biographical and historical collection of data, Fermine Baird Catchings, Nashville, Tennessee, 1918.
+This book was consulted by Henrietta Brady Brown in the library of the Monmouth County Historical Society, cerning the Bairds from whom the Ohio Bairds descend are in the possession (1960) of her, and of Bil Baird and Emerson Venable.
 Other new and/or corroborating information was found in the New Jersey Archives, First Series, and in Historical and Genealogical Miscellany, John E. Stillwell, M. D., New York, 1906.
-The latter is shortened to Stillwell Miscellany when quoted in the text.
+The latter is shortened to Stillwell